Companion Text for the Slide Set: Minnesota HIV/AIDS Prevalence & Mortality Report, 2013

 Heavily attributed to the success of new treatments introduced in 1995 (protease inhibitors) and 1996 (highly active antiretroviral therapy or HAART), the number of persons assumed to be living with HIV/AIDS in Minnesota has been steadily increasing over time.
 While these treatments do not cure, they can delay progression to AIDS among persons with HIV (non-AIDS) infection and improve survival among those with AIDS.
-As of December 31, 2012, 7,516 persons known to be living with HIV/AIDS resided in Minnesota, a 5.4% increase from 2011.
-Following recent increases in the number of HIV (non-AIDS) diagnoses starting in the mid-2000’s, reaching a peak of 281 new HIV (non-AIDS) cases in 2009; decreases have been observed since then, with 236 new HIV (non-AIDS) cases in 2012.
-In addition, the number of newly diagnosed AIDS cases has begun to decline after a recent high of 247 cases in 2004, with 202 new AIDS cases diagnosed in 2012.
+These treatments have been shown to be effective at preventing transmission of HIV.
+As of December 31, 2013, 7,723 persons known to be living with HIV/AIDS resided in Minnesota, a 2.8% increase from 2012.
+Following recent increases in the number of HIV (non-AIDS) diagnoses starting in the mid-2000’s, reaching a peak of 281 new HIV (non-AIDS) cases in 2009; decreases have been observed since then, with 224 new HIV (non-AIDS) cases in 2013.
+In addition, the number of newly diagnosed AIDS cases has begun to decline after a recent high of 245 cases in 2004, with 154 new AIDS cases diagnosed in 2013.

-Seventy-seven percent (77%) of prevalent HIV/AIDS cases are males.
-Broken down by race/ethnicity, 59% of male cases are White, 20% African American, 9% Hispanic, 8% African-born, 1% American Indian, and 2% Asian/Pacific Islander.
-In total, 40% of males living with HIV/AIDS are non-White whereas only 17% of the general male population is Non-White.
-Among female cases, the distribution is even more skewed toward women of color: 25% White, 29% African American, 32% African-born, 6% Hispanic, 3% American Indian, and 2% Asian/Pacific Islander.
-Thus, 73% of prevalent female HIV/AIDS cases are non-White whereas only 17% of the general female population in Minnesota is non-White.
+Seventy-seven percent (76%) of prevalent HIV/AIDS cases are males.
+Broken down by race/ethnicity, 58% of male cases are white, 20% African American, 9% Hispanic, 8% African-born, 1% American Indian, and 2% Asian/Pacific Islander.
+In total, 40% of males living with HIV/AIDS are non-white whereas only 17% of the general male population is non-white.
+Among female cases, the distribution is even more skewed toward women of color: 25% White, 28% African American, 32% African-born, 6% Hispanic, 3% American Indian, and 2% Asian/Pacific Islander.
+Thus, 71% of prevalent female HIV/AIDS cases are non-white whereas only 17% of the general female population in Minnesota is non-white.

 Please note that race is not considered a biological reason for disparities related to HIV/AIDS experienced by persons of color.
 Race, however, can be considered a marker for other personal and social characteristics that put a person at greater risk for HIV exposure.
 These characteristics may include, but are not limited to, lower socioeconomic status, less education, and less access to health care.

-Seventy-nine percent (79%) of persons living with HIV/AIDS in 2012 are currently 35 years of age or older.
+Seventy percent (70%) of persons living with HIV/AIDS in 2013 are currently 40 years of age or older.
 As with new cases, there are differences by gender in the age of living cases.
-While males twenty-five to thirty-four account for 14% of male living cases, females of the same age account for 23% of female living cases.
+While males age twenty-five to thirty-four account for 14% of male living cases, females of the same age account for 22% of female living cases.

 With the advent of therapies that delay progression to AIDS and death for those living with HIV infection the population of living cases has aged over time.
-In 2012, persons 50 and older accounted for 36%, or more than one in three persons living with HIV in Minnesota, compared to 16 % in 2002.
-Within the next 5-years it is estimated that one in 2 Minnesotans living with HIV will be over the age of 50.
+In 2013, persons 50 and older accounted for 39%, or more than one in three persons living with HIV in Minnesota, compared to 16% in 2002.

 The proportions of living cases attributable to particular modes of exposure differ among gender and race groups.
-While male-to-male sex (MSM or MSM/IDU) accounts for an estimated 94% of White male cases, it accounts for an estimated 68% of non-White male cases.
-The estimated percent of male cases that identified IDU as a risk factor was particularly high for African Americans (13%), American Indians (10%), and Hispanics (9%). and These percentages among Asian, White, and African-born males were estimated at 3%, 3%, and 1%, respectively.
+While male-to-male sex (MSM or MSM/IDU) accounts for an estimated 95% of white male cases, it accounts for an estimated 64 of non-white male cases.
+The estimated percent of male cases that identified IDU as a risk factor was particularly high for African Americans (12%), American Indians (12%), and Hispanics (8%).
+These percentages among Asian, white, and African-born males were estimated at 3%, 2%, and 1%, respectively.
 Similar to the MSM category, IDU may be underreported due to social stigma.

 Across all race/ethnicity groups, females most frequently report heterosexual contact as their mode of HIV exposure.
 However, IDU also accounts for a large percentage of female cases among most race/ethnicity groups.
-The largest estimated percentage of IDU cases are among American Indians (21%), followed by Whites with 17%, African Americans with 14% and Hispanics with 8%.
-Among Asian females, heterosexual contact accounted for an estimated 89% of cases, and IDU for an estimated 3%.
-However, the number of prevalent cases among Asian/Pacific Islander females is quite small (n=40), so the results need to be interpreted very carefully.
+The largest estimated percentage of IDU cases are among American Indians (20%), followed by whites with 17%, African Americans with 13% and Hispanics with 8%.
+Among Asian females, heterosexual contact accounted for an estimated 83% of cases, and IDU for an estimated 2%.
+However, the number of prevalent cases among Asian/Pacific Islander females is quite small (n=42), so the results need to be interpreted very carefully.
 Finally, while African-born women make up the largest proportion (32%) of females living with HIV in Minnesota, they account for less than one percent of the IDU cases among HIV+ women.

 While risk re-distribution was used to make better sense of mode of exposure information there are differences by race and gender on how many cases have unspecified risk.
-Among males, only 7% of White prevalent cases have unspecified risk, compared to 80% of African-born, 32% of Asian, and 23% and 18% for Hispanic and African American cases, respectively.
-Among women, the disparity between White females (8% unspecified) and women of color is not as striking, except for African-born (23% unspecified) females.
+Among males, only 7% of white prevalent cases have unspecified risk, compared to 79% of African-born, 35% of Asian, and 24% and 19% for Hispanic and African American cases, respectively.
+Among women, the disparity between white females (3% unspecified) and women of color is not as striking; with the highest group with unspecified risk is African-born (9% unspecified) females.
 See the HIV/AIDS Prevalence & Mortality Technical Notes for a detailed discussion of mode of exposure categories.

 The characteristics of foreign-born persons living with HIV/AIDS in Minnesota differ from U.S.-born, especially in gender.
-While females account for 18% of cases among U.S.-born persons, they account for 43% of foreign-born cases.
-This is especially noticeable among African-born cases, where women account for 56% of those living with HIV/AIDS in Minnesota.
-Among Asian-born cases, women account for 31% of cases.
+While females account for 18% of cases among U.S.-born persons, they account for 44% of foreign-born cases.
+This is especially noticeable among African-born cases, where women account for 57% of those living with HIV/AIDS in Minnesota.
 The gender distribution among cases born in Latin America/the Caribbean is similar to that of U.S.-born cases, where 16% of prevalent cases are among women.

-Seven countries (Ethiopia, Mexico, Kenya, Liberia, Somalia, Cameroon, and Sudan) account for a majority (64%) of living foreign-born cases, however there are 90 additional countries represented among the 1,534 foreign-born persons living with HIV infection in Minnesota.
+Seven countries (Mexico, Ethiopia, Kenya, Liberia, Somalia, Cameroon, and Sudan) account for a majority (64%) of living foreign-born cases, however there are 93 additional countries represented among the 1,595 foreign-born persons living with HIV infection in Minnesota.

 The number of deaths (3) among Minnesota AIDS cases decreased between 1995 and 1997 and has remained relatively constant over the past decade.
-The largest declines in mortality were observed among White males in the mid 1990s.
-In recent years, the number of deaths among Minnesota AIDS cases has been comparable between White and non-White males and between White and non-White females.
-In 2012, a total of 52 deaths were reported among AIDS cases diagnosed in Minnesota.
-The number of deaths (4) reported in Minnesota for those living with HIV infection (HIV (non-AIDS) or AIDS) was 80 in 2012.
+The largest declines in mortality were observed among white males in the mid-1990s.
+In recent years, the number of deaths among Minnesota AIDS cases has been comparable between white and non-white males and between white and non-white females.
+In 2013, a total of 52 deaths were reported among AIDS cases diagnosed in Minnesota.
+The total number of deaths (4) reported in Minnesota for those living with HIV infection (HIV (non-AIDS) or AIDS) was 71 in 2013.